permaweb/U/app/README.md

 ### Mint ArLocal AR Tokens

-Replace `YOUR_ADDRESS` the arweave wallet you connect to the app.
+Replace `YOUR_ADDRESS` with the arweave wallet address you connect to the app.

 - http://localhost:1984/mint/YOUR_ADDRESS/100000000000000